Feeling Envious And Irritated Lately? Try This One Thing

 Feeling envious is something I’m hearing more about these last months.
 You can get exposed to it, and feel triggered, before you even realize what’s happening.

-No matter how used to this new COVID normal you get, it still is only human to long for something good, something better, something like someone else has…this is envy.
+It is only human to long for something better, something easier, or something like someone else has…this is envy.

-Our grief sets us up for longing, as if grief weren’t hard enough.
+Frustration with our life at any level sets us up for longing, as if frustration weren’t hard enough.
 And longing is no picnic either, noted as a human vice for millennia.

 Surfing real estate or VRBO sites for a bit of fun can feel harmless enough, but when it morphs into longings and wanting far beyond your budget or inconsistent with your goals, the longing isn’t helping anymore.
 It’s hurting.